atom/github/docs/feature-requests/005-editable-diff.md

 ## 🤯 Explanation

+#### What is editable?

+Currently we use diff view in several places; which ones of them are editable?
+  - Unstaged Changes: *editable*
+  - Staged Changes: *editable* but with [unresolved questions](https://github.com/atom/github/blob/vy/proposal-editable-diff/docs/feature-requests/005-editable-diff.md#question-unresolved-questions)
+  - All staged changes (aka Commit Preview): *editable* but with [unresolved questions](https://github.com/atom/github/blob/vy/proposal-editable-diff/docs/feature-requests/005-editable-diff.md#question-unresolved-questions)
+  - Commit Detail Item: *NOT editable*
+  - Changed File Tab in PR: *editable **only** if it's a checked out PR*, also with [unresolved questions](https://github.com/atom/github/blob/vy/proposal-editable-diff/docs/feature-requests/005-editable-diff.md#question-unresolved-questions)

 #### 1. Entry point of editable state

 - By default, a diff view is editable (with some [exceptions](https://github.com/atom/github/blob/vy/proposal-editable-diff/docs/feature-requests/005-editable-diff.md#what-is-editable)).
 By clicking into any diff, a blinking caret will appear to signify users they can start editing.